Tobacco Addiction: Symptoms, Causes, Effects, Treatment, And Prevention Measures

 • Pleasure: Nicotine triggers the release of dopamine, a neurotransmitter associated with pleasure and reward.
 The more one smokes, the more tobacco is required to achieve the same level of relief and substantial pleasure, leading to increased consumption and dependency.

 • Self-Medication For Mental Health Disorders: Individuals diagnosed with mental health issues such as depression, anxiety, or attention deficit hyperactivity disorder (ADHD) are at a higher risk of becoming addicted to tobacco.
-The use of tobacco as a self-medication method to cope with mental health symptoms can lead to addiction, as the nicotine provides temporary relief or a sense of control over their condition.
+The use of tobacco as a self-medication method to cope with mental health symptoms leads to addiction, as the nicotine provides temporary relief or a sense of control over their condition.

 • Influence of Marketing and Advertising: Marketing and advertising efforts by tobacco companies contribute to tobacco addiction.
-These strategies often glamorize smoking and influence public perception, making tobacco use appear attractive and socially acceptable.
+These marketing strategies glamorize smoking and influence public perception, making tobacco use appear attractive and socially acceptable.

 What Are The Effects Of Tobacco Addiction?